SaddySamoyed/cse-545_ML-notes/hw/hw5.md

 # 1. [25 points] K-means and GMM for Image Compression

-In this problem: 我们将 apply K-means 和 Gaussian Mixture Models (GMM) to lossy image compression, 通过 reducing the number of colors used in the image.
+In this problem: We will apply K-means and Gaussian Mixture Models (GMM) to lossy image compression, by reducing the number of colors used in the image.

 input image files:

-1. `mandrill-large.tiff`, $512 \times 512 = 262144$ pixels size, 24-bit color ($3\times 8$ bits 色彩通道, 8 bits 即表示 0~255, 代表 RGB).
+1. `mandrill-large.tiff`, $512 \times 512 = 262144$ pixels size, 24-bit color ($3\times 8$ bits color channels, 8 bits represent 0~255, RGB colors).

-   因而一张图大小是 $262144 \times 3$ B
+   So the size of each picture is $262144 \times 3$ B

 2.  `mandrill-small.tiff`: $128 \times 128$ pixels version of `mandrill-large.tiff`.